 Presentation of the Region

 Innovation strength is a critical factor for the competitiveness of the state.
-Our innovative strength helps us make an important contribution in tackling the challenges our society faces.
+Our innovative strength helps us make an important contribution to tackling the challenges our society faces.
 Therefore, further strengthening Baden-Württemberg’s innovative capacity lies at the core of the intelligent specialisation of the state.
 Baden-Württemberg has established an Integrated Territorial Investment (ITI) competition that has rewarded the best proposals for a smart specialisation strategy.
-This competition has encouraged and benefited from stimulating integrated thinking of all the stakeholders involved in the competition.
+This competition has encouraged and benefited from stimulating the integrated thinking of all the stakeholders involved in the competition.

 For over 30 years, The Four Motors for Europe have shaped its interregional strategy with a view to consolidating the economic, scientific, and technological competitiveness of the four regions involved.
 Baden-Württemberg is also an essential player in the macroregional EU Strategies for the Danube Region (EUSDR) and the Alpine Space (EUSALP).